 If you feel that your Windows 7 PC is bogged down by a consistent lag in performance, it might be time to reinstall the OS.
-From registry issues to malware, to being overstuffed with large amounts of unnecessary software, a fresh OS installation can clear up a number of common problems and return your rig to its former glory.
-If your PC came with a restore disk from the factory, it likely features several different re-install options aimed to get your machine back to running as if you had just taken it out of the box.
+From registry issues to malware, to being overstuffed with large amounts of unnecessary software, a fresh OS installation can clear up several common problems.
+If your PC came with a restore disk from the factory, it likely features several different re-install options aimed to get your machine up and running.

 Have your Windows 7 CD/Serial key ready

-If you have a copy of the disc that originally came with your computer, or another copy of Windows on a disc, skip to the next page to learn about installation types.
-If not, you’ll need to first create a Windows 7 reinstall disc either by loading the image onto a USB drive, or by burning it to a DVD, which we outline below.
+If you have a copy of the disc that originally came with your computer or another copy of Windows on a CD or DVD, skip to the next page to learn about installation types.
+If not, you’ll need to first create a Windows 7 reinstall disc either by loading the image onto a USB drive or by burning it to a DVD, which we outline below.

-If you don’t have a Windows installation disc already, you can download a new copy of the operating system from Digital River, a service that Microsoft uses to host copies of its OS.
-Keep in mind that you’ll still need a legitimate, matching serial key to activate each version of Windows 7 listed below.
+If you don’t have a Windows installation disc already, you can download a new copy of the operating system from Microsoft. uses to host copies of its OS.
+Keep in mind that you’ll still need a legitimate, matching serial key to activate Windows 7.

 Once you download the appropriate version of Windows 7, head to this Windows 7 USB/DVD download tool page, and click the download link located below the Installation section of the page.
 Then, install the tool and follow the onscreen instructions.
 With the tool running, you’ll need to select the Windows 7 ISO you downloaded, then tell the Windows 7 USB/DVD download tool whether you want to burn that file to a USB flash drive, or a DVD.